This is part one of a two-part series. I’ll write the game’s action in present tense, hopefully giving a feel for the events unfolding live.

 The wind stifles the passing game, the Giants major strength.
 Lombardi would state he wished to surprise the Giants with his own passing attack, but the weather prevented it.
 Turnovers and random football bounces have consistently helped the Packers and hurt the Giants.

 Both teams are playing exceptional defense.
-The Giants style looks a more physical, smashmouth style.
+The Giants style looks like a more physical, smashmouth style.
 The Packers look more disciplined and designed, each man covering his own assignment.